steezyali/steezyali.github.io/_portfolio/portfolio-3.md

 ### My Contribution

-My core role in this project was to lead the position/speed control of the actuator:

-- **Control:** I created and applied Proportional Integral Derivative (PID) to control the upward/downward speeds of the linear actuator such that the system would be able to recognize target positions and automatically ajdust.
+My core role in this project was to lead the position/speed control of the actuator.
+I created and applied Proportional Integral Derivative (PID) to control the upward/downward speeds of the linear actuator such that the system would be able to recognize target positions and automatically ajdust.
+This allowed me to evaluate which bending positions (for planks with fixed dimenisons) were feasible given the limited torque provided by the actuators.